dustinpfister/blog_posts/_posts/threejs-cube-texture.md

 ## 3 - Creating a Cube Texture with canvas elements

+In this section I will be quickly going over an example where I am using canvas elements as a way to create an image to use to create a cube texture.
+However this is just for the sake of showing that it can be done and that is it.

 ### 3.1 - A Canvas texture module

+I will want a canvas texture module that I often use when it comes to a project where I am using canvas elements to generate textures.

 ```js
 (function (canvasTextureMod) {